NEMSLinux/nems-docs/docs/basic/checkesxi.rst

 **Q:** After an update of the pywbem package the plugin doesnt work anymore.
 The following output is shown in verbose mode:

+..
+Code-block:: console

    Unknown CIM Error: (0, 'SSL error: certificate verify failed')

 **A:** This was seen in SLES 11 SP3 after an update of the package python-pywbem from 0.7-6.13 to 0.7-6.22.
 After reverting to the older